The Science Side

 I used to think that plants and animals were very different, even alien to each other.
 Now I find that plants are amazingly similar to humans, having analogues to most of our functions and more.
 The chlorophyll molecule is almost exactly the same as our red blood cell, except that at the center of our cells we have iron, and the center of theirs is magnesium.
 These red and green sister cells are at the center of the exchange of oxygen and carbon dioxide that keeps us all alive.
 Many tree hormones, neuro-peptides, etc., like serotonin, are spelled exactly the same or exactly the reverse of ours, built from the same aromatic hydrocarbons.
 There is a synchronicity and interdependence here that is just beginning to be explored.

 Our bodies have trillions of cells all communicating through chemical means to live and act and respond to our environment and so do trees.
-They may not have centralized brains as we do, but their entire form provides a distributed intelligence, a huge neural net, producing thousands of chemical signals.
+They may not have centralized brains as we do, but their entire form provides a distributed intelligence, a huge neural-like net, producing thousands of chemical signals.
+They also communicate with and nurture others in the forest through the complex interaction of the roots with the mycelial (fungal) mat in the soil weaving them together.

 Trees have complex sexual lives, carried out by hormones just like ours, advertising their sexual readiness, carrying on the process of sexual relations in multiple heterosexual, homosexual, and self-pollinating and self-cloning practices that could fill a kama sutra.
 And they prepare for parenthood and nurture and protect and nourish their seeds and seedlings.